Oxsomi/core3/docs/graphics_api.md

 - DirectX12: DXIL (binary).
   - HLSL Semantics can only be TEXCOORDi where i < 16.
 This maps directly to the binding.
 - Vulkan: SPIR-V (binary).
-  - HLSL Entrypoint needs to be remapped to main.
+  - HLSL Entrypoint needs to be remapped to main, except for raytracing shaders.
-- Metal: MSL (text).
+- Metal: MSL (UTF8 text).
-- WebGPU: WGSL (text).
+- WebGPU: WGSL (UTF8 text).

 The OxC3 baker will (if used) convert HLSL to SPIR-V, DXIL, MSL or WGSL depending on which API is currently used.
 It can provide this as a pre-baked binary too (.oiCS Oxsomi Compiled Shader).
 The pre-baked binary contains all 4 formats to ensure it can be loaded on any platform.
 But the baker will only include the one relevant to the current API to prevent bloating.

 When using the baker, the binaries can simply be loaded using the oiCS helper functions and passed to the pipeline creation, as they will only contain one binary.

-**TODO: The baker currently doesn't include this functionality just yet.**
+**TODO: The baker currently doesn't include this functionality just yet.
+Currently, compile.bat and compile_debug.bat are used to compile shaders. **

 ## DeviceBuffer